PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 having to specify hardware, just functional behaviour.
 Thus it cannot be generated from your hardware specification, giving no guarantee for the correctness of the hardware specification.
 The repository of QEMU for PACO can be found [here](https://github.com/PACO-CPU/qemu.git).
 To simulate your program using QEMU follow the steps:

-- First build the qemu using the following commands
+- First build QEMU using the following commands

 ```sh
 $ mkdir qemu-build